 He that hath no rule over his own spirit is like a city that is broken down, and without walls.
 (Prov.
 25:28)

-On numerous occasions Ruckman appeals to Scripture in an attempt to justify his outrageous name-calling.
+On numerous occasions Peter Ruckman appeals to Scripture in an attempt to justify his outrageous name-calling.
 It cannot be denied that on a few occasions our Lord used some tough language when dealing with certain people, most notably the Pharisees.
-However, our Lord is sovereign, and was consistently capable of expressing anger without ever committing a sin and could see the heart of the person he was judging.
+However, our Lord is sovereign, and was consistently capable of expressing anger without ever committing sin and could see the heart of the person he was judging.
 This cannot be said of Dr. Ruckman or anyone else.
 Also, Christ in his omniscience knew whether or not a strong denunciation in a given situation would be counter-productive or not in the long run.
 There were a significant number of occasions when Christ turned away from a confrontation.

 Ruckman also compares himself with such Bible characters as Jeremiah, Elijah, John the Baptist, and Paul in an attempt to justify his behavior.
 Ruckman seems to believe that the occasional tough language of Bible characters vindicate him, but it should be considered that we do not know the tone of voice used or to what extent the vocabulary used in a different language and culture thousands of years ago was as offensive or rude as it may sound to us in another language, time, and culture.